Meet the team

-Expanding our ‘care family’ more recently (2017) to cover our neighbouring Borough of Lambeth is a natural progression in our ongoing journey.
+Rated by CQC as 'Outstanding' for Leadership and widely regarded in Wandsworth as the Marks & Spencer of care, expanding our ‘care family’ in 2017 to cover our neighbouring Borough of Lambeth was a natural progression in our ongoing journey.
 It’s unbelievably rewarding to spend each day making someone else’s and to have a team working for me who share the same values and standards.

 Our care is different.
 It goes far beyond companionship and ticking off tasks.
 We are determined to give our customers the very best care at home available - the sort of care I wanted for my dad.
 We spend an enormous amount of time and attention in selecting the right people to join our team.
 Those who make the grade are trained to standards that exceed those of any other home care company in the area.
 They receive continuous training and development to make sure they meet the most exacting standards and offer the most effective care.
 We help our customers face many health challenges including all kinds of dementia, stroke, brain injury, MND, MS and Parkinson's among a full range of neurological conditions.

 We are part of the nationally renowned Bluebird Care, the country’s market leader and foremost provider of private care-at-home.

 This means that whilst my team are local, with the all-important ‘local’ company feel and friendly personal service, we benefit from the support structure of a respected and award winning national organization with systems in place to ensure unparalleled standards of care – something a smaller individual local business couldn’t hope to match.